Ericsson/dataplanebook/_sources/intro.rst.txt

 In case the slow path is hosted in a separate process, this process typically does not directly use DPDK.

-Packets that traverse the slow path, as the name suggets, will experience greater :term:`wall-clock latency`.
+Packets that traverse the slow path, as the name suggests, will experience greater :term:`wall-clock latency`.
 The source of this latency is both that more CPU cycles are spent processing the packet, and operating system scheduling latency (since the slow path threads